-- Taylor suggested that work assigned to a worker should be monitored and analyzed in context of part and time involved in doing it.
+- He suggested that work assigned to an employee should be monitored and analysed in context of part and time involved in doing it.

 - It emphasized on replacing the traditional ‘rule of thumb’ with the method of analysis, data collection, examination and formation of rules.

 - This is because decisions under scientific management are made on the basis of facts and by using scientific ways.